ForgacM/AI-agents-learning/lesson_3_&_4/README.md

 - Hard to debug tool calls input parameters
 - lot of calls are hard to maintain it will be faster through code
 - AI agent in place easy to use
+- If prompt for agent or tool is wrong.
+Than process is undeterministic

 ## How to run